johnsontr/gpd/README.md

 # gpd
- Gaussian process derivatives for marginal effects
+ Gaussian process derivatives for marginal effects.
+Uses MATLAB and gpml-matlab-v3.6-2015-07-07.

+# Simulations

+The remainder produces plots which verify that the method is working correctly.

 ## Univariate functions